szunami/blog-1/2017-03-15-data-structure-punning.html.md

 ~~~

 but now the `struct StringImmediate` type is *unsized*, and the compiler will
-assume that it’s two words long and if we want to access memory beyond it, that
+assume that it’s one word long and if we want to access memory beyond it, that
 is entirely our call but don’t blame it when we break things.
 </aside>